Business Taxes

 /KB/static/images/office.jpg

-• Sales of livestock due to weather: You may elect to report income from livestock sales in the year after the sale if your main business is farming.
+• Sales Due to Weather Conditions: If livestock were sold due to drought, flood, or other weather-related conditions, you may elect to report the income in the year after the sale if your main business is farming, you can prove weather-related cause, and your area qualified for federal aid.
+See chapter 3 of Pub.
+225.

 Additional Forms You May Need

-• Schedule J (Form 1040): To figure tax by averaging farm income over the previous three years.
+• Schedule J (Form 1040): To average farm income over three years and potentially reduce tax.

-• Schedule SE (Form 1040): To pay self-employment tax on farm income.
+• Schedule SE (Form 1040): To pay self-employment tax on farming income.

 Source: